NFL playoff selections, predictions: the Packers stun the 49ers, the Chiefs drive the Titans in the championship games

 Sunday, 3:05 p.m.
 ET, CBS

-On the one hand, Chiefs seeded with No. 2 should feel fortunate to attract the Titans with No. 6 in the game for the AFC title instead of, for example, the Ravens or the Patriots, the two teams from annoying Tennessee on their way to Kansas City.
+On the one hand, the Chiefs seeded with No. 2 should feel fortunate to attract the Titans with No. 6 in the game for the AFC title instead of, for example, the Ravens or the Patriots, the two teams that Tennessee bothered on its way to Kansas City.
 On the other hand, this is a difficult confrontation for the Chiefs.

 Patrick Mahomes presents Tennessee with a different kind of challenge with his MVP arm and, based on what he did against the Texans, an apparent willingness to pick up key yards with his legs.
 He and the Chiefs have been on a roll since the November loss to the Titans, a winning streak of seven games in total.

-He will continue with vengeance against Tennessee and a trip to South Florida.
+It will continue revenge against Tennessee and a trip to South Florida.

 Collect: Chiefs 34, Titans 28